Transforming Loneliness into Golden Solitude

 Just like an alchemist, you can turn something like loneliness to something more like solitude.
 Psychological work and spiritual practice are the fire needed to transform the lead of painful loneliness to golden solitude.
 What deep and lasting contentment you can find in your life as you enter nourishing solitude.

-© This article is copyrighted by Dr. Payam Ghassemlou MFT, Ph.D., a marriage and family therapist in private practice in West Hollywood, California. www.DrPayam.Com
+© Dr. Payam Ghassemlou MFT, Ph.D. is a Licensed Marriage and Family Therapist (Psychotherapist), in private practice in West Hollywood, California. www.DrPayam.com